-This treaty, which was signed in 1967, was agreed upon through the United Nations, and today it remains the “constitution of outer space”.
-Under these laws, your country wouldn't even need to prove that someone had done anything wrong if a space object or its components caused damage to the Earth's surface or to normal aircraft in flight.
+This treaty, which was signed in 1967 through the United Nations, is still considered today as the “constitution of outer space”.
+Under these laws, a country would not even need to prove that someone had done something wrong if a space object or its components caused damage to Earth's surface or to normal aircraft in flight.
 The United Nations describes this committee as the focal point where international entities negotiate how to use space peacefully.
 Since space is an area with no defined boundaries, there are many questions about the legal jurisdiction of spacecraft orbiting Earth and other celestial bodies.